 If you have left your abuser, think about…

-- 3. Getting a PPO from the court.
+3. Getting a OOP from the court.
 Keep a copy with you all the time.
-Give a copy to the police, people who take care of your children, their schools and your boss.
+Give a copy to the police, people who take care of your children, their schools, and your boss.

-- 6. Telling people who take care of your children the names of people who are allowed to pick them up.
-If you have a PPO protecting your children, give their teachers and babysitters a copy of it.
+6. Telling people who take care of your children the names of people who are allowed to pick them up.
+If you have a OOP protecting your children, give their teachers and babysitters a copy of it.

 7. Telling someone at work about what has happened.
 Ask that person to screen your calls.
 If you have a OOP that includes where you work, consider giving your boss a copy of it and a picture of the abuser.
 Think about and practice a safety plan for your workplace.
 This should include going to and from work.